 However, treatment can help to reduce swelling and ease any discomfort.
 This may help if you keep getting mouth ulcers or your mouth ulcer affects eating and drinking.

-- using a straw to drink cool drinks
+- drink cool drinks through a straw

-Medicines from your dentist or GP
+Treatment from a dentist or GP

 What causes mouth ulcers?